 An example of administering a controlled substance to aid the commission of a crime of violence is the following:

 Example: John slips the "date rape drug" Rohypnol into Jane's drink.
-Once the drug takes effect, John rapes her.
+Once the drug takes effect, they have sex.

-Note that even if they have consensual sex, John could still be liable for this crime because Jane had no idea she was given a drug that would alter her ability to consent.
-Now look at a slightly different example of this crime:
+Here, John committed the Nevada crime of sexual assault (NRS 200.366) because Jane had no idea she was given a drug that would alter her ability to consent.
+Now look at another example:

 Administering drugs in Nevada to aid in the commission of a crime of violence is a category B felony under NRS 200.408.
 The penalty is one to twenty (1 - 20) years in prison.2